 Visitors exploring the area can purchase freshly-made Queijo de Azeitão in cafés and grocery stores in and around the towns of Setúbal, Sesimbra and Palmela, or directly from the manufacturers who are happy to meet and greet anyone who happens to drop by.

 It is best eaten by carefully slicing off the top, scooping the cheese out with a spoon and serving it in generous dollops on a thick slice of wholemeal bread with a glass of wine on hand to wash it down from the many local vineyards.
-Perfect for an impromptu picnic.
+The perfect ingredients for an impromptu picnic in the Serra da Arrábida mountain region of Portugal.